zjysteven/lmms-finetune/README.md

 As of 2024/07, LLaMA-Factory officially supports only the finetuning of LLaVA-1.5.
 There are people working on adding more models to LLaMA-Factory, but the process can be a bit complicated given its large scale and complexity (e.g., there will be a lot of detailed considerations and compatibility problems with text-only LLMs to consider, which is totally understandable; see [this](https://github.com/hiyouga/LLaMA-Factory/pull/4136) and [this](https://github.com/hiyouga/LLaMA-Factory/pull/4377)).
 This is actually one of the motivations for putting up this codebase.
 It will definitely not be as optimized as LLaMA-Factory, but it is exclusively for multi-modal LLMs and is designed to be lightweight/simple which can best facilitate quick experiments, flexible modifications, and easy integrations of new models (which is quite important given the fast pace of model releases).
 </details>

+## News

+- 2024/07/20: Initial release of the codebase.
+More models and optimizations are coming soon.
+Stay tuned!

 ## Installation

 ```bash